astropy/astropy/docs/coordinates/frames.rst

 etc.).
 If attributes are defined using these classes, there is often no need to define an ``__init__`` function, as the initializer in `~astropy.coordinates.BaseCoordinateFrame` will probably behave in the way you want.
-Let's now modify the above toy frame class implementation to add two frame attributes::
+Let us now modify the above toy frame class implementation to add two frame attributes::

     >>> from astropy.coordinates import TimeAttribute, QuantityAttribute